 Isra Khuja, Esq.

 Isra began as a full-time law clerk with the firm in the midst of the pandemic.
-She is scheduled to take the Bar Examination in Summer 2021 and, upon passage, will become an associate attorney with the firm.
+She took the Bar Examination in Summer 2021 and, upon passage, she will become an associate attorney with the firm.
 In April 2021, the Detroit Legal News interviewed Isra and ran a front-page column focusing on her inspiration to practice law, the pursuit of social justice, success in law school, and her determination in becoming a business lawyer, aptly dubbing her “All Business.”

 Isra focuses her practice upon a variety of business litigation matters and transactions in the areas of partnership and fiduciary duty, business tort, commercial special assets, and general litigation practice.
 She has assisted in the preparation of several depositions, mediations, and negotiations with opposing parties.